 Makerspace started about 25 years ago in Germany by a group of techies who wanted to use computers in innovative ways.
 They called themselves Hackerspaces because hackers are people who invade computers.
 It morphed into makerspaces for the classroom where children can gather in groups to create something interesting with an array of materials.
 Makerspaces are designed to cover multiple areas of learning, including math, sciences and language arts.

-Check out this article for tips on how to get started on the makerspace in your classroom, and watch this video to get detailed information on the aims and uses of makerspaces.
+Check out the video below to get detailed information on the aims and uses of makerspaces.

 Here is an overview of the most commonly used makerspace items for each grade level.